IIIF/api/source/extension/georef/index.md

   </tr>
 </table>

-`[@BRYAN] turn into section?
-And add text to explain?` "A Canvas with multiple painting Annotations (painting multiple maps onto the same Canvas)"

-It is valid for a Canvas to have multiple painting Annotations.
-However, to leverage the most support from viewers this specification encourages using a single painting Annotation to place an Image on a Canvas.
-The Image within the Canvas and the Canvas itself _SHOULD_ have the same `height` and `width` values.

-"The example will be a Canvas with multiple sheets of an atlas".
-"Geoereference the sheets combined or using multiple fragments"

-`[@BERT] optinally add example of Canvas with multiple map sheets of an atlas`

-### 3.4 Georeferencing Annotation `body`
+### 3.4 Georeference Annotation `body`

-The `body` of a Georeferencing Annotation contains geospatial information to apply to the resource noted in the `target` property.
+The `body` of a Georeference Annotation contains geospatial information to apply to the resource noted in the `target` property.
 For the purposes of this extension the `body` contains the GCPs.
 The value for `body` _MUST_ be a GeoJSON Feature Collection.
 The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries _SHOULD_ contain at least three Point Features as prescribed by [Section 2.2](#22-georeferencing-process).

 All commonly used transformation algorithms (including the ones described below) that are used to warp images need at least three GCPs.
 Algorithms exist that only need 2 GCPs, but they require information about the coordinate reference system (CRS) of the georeferenced map.
 This specification does not support adding information about a map's CRS.